fuse-box/fuse-box/README.md

 ## How FuseBox works?!

 The idea of FuseBox was born, when started struggling with webpack.
-It is slow, and it did not deliver required functionlity.
-On other hand jspm did what i wanted, but still it was not something i would go for.
-So i decided to combine both and create my own version that has power of both bundlers combined.
+It is slow, and it did not deliver required functionality.
+On another hand, jspm did what I wanted, but still it was not something I would go for.
+So I decided to combine both and create my own version that has a power of both bundlers combined.

-### Static analisys (acorn)
+### Static analysis (acorn)
 Behind the scenes, fusebox uses acorn to make static analisys on your code, extracting require statements and es6 imports.
 So, as long as it is a valid javascript es5 or es6, you will get your code bundled with no plugins required.

 ### Aggressive npm caching